gregnr/node-http-parser/README.md

 ### Current Stage
 This project is pretty new.
 It currently does support chunked response parsing, gzip decompression, and HTTP pipelining, however it has not been tested thoroughly.
+It has not yet been tested against the HTTP/1.1 specs.
 The current priority is to begin writing test cases over a diverse range of input.

 ### Usage
 Node HTTP Parser takes a stream of data chunks as input.
 This is useful for most applications, which collect chunks of HTTP data as new packets arrive.